theUgluk/mtgTierList/README.md

 Please note that the code is hideous, but like I mentioned, we hacked this together in a few hours.

-Thanks to CrapApples for the design and [Scryfall](https://scryfall.com/) for their excellent API.
+Thanks to CrabApples/Annihilatious for the design and [Scryfall](https://scryfall.com/) for their excellent API.

 Tool is (for now) available [here](https://www.cardsolutions.nl/jonas/index.php)